daisybio/ASimulatoR/README.md

 Parameters passed to polyester that we assigned different defaults to than in `simulate_experiment`:

-  - `fold_changes` : Currently, ass introduces random isform switches.
+  - `fold_changes` : Currently, ass introduces random isoform switches.
     Those can be retraced in the sim\_tx\_info.txt file written by polyester.
 We plan on improving this in the future.